AleBradC/socket-chat-app/README.md

 # Getting Started
 - clone the project
 - npm i -> in client & server file
-- npm run dev -> to run the server and client
+- npm start -> to run the server and client